Risky Business with PaymentWorks: E7–Keeping it Clean

-But that doesn’t mean the financial industry veteran thinks companies should penny pinch by failing to devote resources to vendor management.
+But that doesn’t mean the financial industry veteran thinks companies should penny-pinch by failing to devote resources to vendor management.
 (Because they shouldn’t.)

 White has spent more than 30 years working in back office management, most recently as vice president of Treasury Shared Services at the environmental services company Clean Harbors.
 (Disclosure: Julie-Anne White is a former employee of Clean Harbors, a customer of PaymentWorks.
 This article reflects her opinions and not those of Clean Harbors.)

-“If you don’t have correct payment addresses, you’re sending payments to the wrong place.
-If you don’t have their legal name and EIN number right, you’re issuing 1099s that may not be accurate.”
+White adds color, saying, “For instance, on the vendor side, if you don’t have correct payment addresses, you’re sending payments to the wrong area.
+If you don’t have their legal name and EIN right, you’re issuing 1099s that may not be accurate.”

-There are other consequences as well: when White arrived at Clean Harbors, the company was regularly levied B notice fines (well into the six figure range) from the IRS for 1099s not being issued properly.
-The financial hit was significant, and the inaccuracies increased the chances of payments fraud for the company.
+There are other consequences as well: when White arrived at Clean Harbors, the company was regularly levied B notice fines (well into the six-figure range) from the IRS for 1099s not being issued properly.
+The result?
+Wasted money, and tons of wasted time.

 But another element of the ROI was a bit more surprising: a renewed ability to secure favorable insurance.